-People in a committed common-law relationship should have a cohabitation agreement to protect their interests in case the relationship ends, says Pickering family lawyer Angela Princewill.
+People in a committed common-law relationship should have a cohabitation agreement to protect their interests in case the relationship ends, says Toronto family lawyer Angela Princewill.

 Love is the glue that keeps a couple together but it’s also important to set the parameters of what happens if the relationship falls apart, says Princewill, principal of AP Lawyers.

 “There’s usually someone who is dissatisfied with the consequences of the breakdown of a relationship,” she tells AdvocateDaily.com.

 “So, when things go wrong, it’s always nice to have the parameters already set and that certainty of outcome.”